 Bees visit flowers in the expectation of a food reward in the form of nectar, or pollen, or both.
 Yellow Lady’s Slippers don’t produce nectar, so pollen is the only possible reward.
 Once a bee has discovered the flower, more direction is provided.
 At the back of the opening to the slipper, there is a triangular structure dotted with maroon, pointing downward.
 This advertisement is the kind of sign the bee is expecting, promising it a reward if it enters the slipper.

-There is maroon-purple striping inside the slipper, pointing to the reproductive parts of the flower, with gland-tipped hairs nudging the bee toward the receptive female flower part (the stigma) first.
+There is maroon-purple striping inside the slipper, pointing to the reproductive parts of the flower, which are behind the triangular structure beckoning the bee to enter the slipper.
+Gland-tipped hairs nudge the bee toward the receptive female flower part (the stigma) first.
 If the bee has already visited a compatible flower, pollen will be scraped off and deposited, fulfilling the bee’s role in the pollination process.
-The bee must then pass by the anther, the male flower part where the pollen is found.
+The bee must then pass by one of two anthers, the male flower part where the pollen is found.
 In many flowers, this would be the bee’s payback.
 The bee would be able to harvest pollen to bring back to its nest to feed its offspring.
-But all of the pollen grains of a Yellow Lady’s Slipper’s anther, of which there are thousands, are packed together in a single pollinium, which is attached to the bee as it passes the anther, preparing to exit the flower.
+But all of the pollen grains of a Yellow Lady’s Slipper’s anther, of which there are thousands, are packed together in a single pollinium, which is attached to the bee as it passes the anther, preparing to exit the flower from the side of the triangular advertising structure.
 The pollen grains are not available to the bee to harvest for its own use.
 The bee has been duped!
 The flower advertised falsely, and the bee leaves without a reward.

 It is usually a medium sized bee, possibly a Little Carpenter, Halictid, Mason or Andrenid, that successfully navigates a Yellow Lady’s Slipper, since the pollinator must be small enough to fit through the flower’s exit hole.
 If the bee is too large, it may be trapped inside the flower.